AshishUchiha-afk/AI-Powered-Adaptive-Quiz/README.md

 **Your key is required for all AI features.**
 🚨 Never commit your `.env` file or API key to public repos!

-### 4️⃣ Launch the App

-- Open http://localhost:8501 to use the app.

 ---

 ## 🧑‍🎓 Use Cases